 Templates hold the standard text for the body of documents.

-- For a Word document, the Template would commonly hold the text in the middle of the Word document, for example, for a letter, an engagement letter or notice of tax assessment (see also Word Stationery below).
+- For a Word document, the Template would commonly hold the text in the middle of the Word document, for example, for a letter, an engagement letter or a notice of tax assessment (see also Word Stationery below).

 - For Spreadsheet, the Template could hold any images, text, pre-set formatting or formulas, for example, a checklist that you send to your clients.